Topical Steroid Withdrawal (TSW)

 Is there any research into the fundamental causes of eczema?

 Yes, a great deal.
 Eczema is a complex condition involving our genetic make-up, our immune system and our environment.
-People with atopic eczema (the most common type) are genetically predisposed to develop antibodies to many and varied things in the environment.
-We can’t change our genetic make-up and changing our environment is difficult, so most treatment and research focuses on the immune system.
+People with atopic eczema (the most common type) are born with a genetic predisposition to develop antibodies to many and varied things in the environment.
+We can’t change our genetic make-up, and changing our environment is difficult, so most treatment and research focuses on ways to influence the immune system.
 Steroids are something of a blunt tool – they suppress ‘good immunity’ that protects us from infection, as well as ‘bad immunity’ that attacks our bodies and makes us react to otherwise harmless things in the environment.
-We now understand much more about bad immunity and drugs are being developed to target the exact chemicals involved, without the side effects that can happen with steroids, such as the newer biologics and JAK Inhibitor treatments.
+Medicines are now being developed to specifically target the bad immunity such as the newer biologics and JAK Inhibitor treatments.

-TSW is still very new so there has been limited research to date.
-NES is actively encouraging more research in this area.
-Research is needed to define these conditions more clearly, to find out how common they are and to clarify the limits for safe use of topical steroids.
-We also need to find out exactly what happens to the skin with prolonged steroid use: scientists have considered various possible mechanisms but at the moment the evidence is very limited.
+Medical recognition of TSW is still developing and there has been limited research to date.
+National Eczema Society has been encouraging more research in this area and is funding two research projects into TSW.
+Research is needed to define TSW more clearly, to find out how common it is, and to clarify the limits for safe use of topical steroids (e.g. the RAPID Trial Keep Control Study).
+We also need to find out exactly what happens to the skin with prolonged steroid use: scientists have considered various possible mechanisms, but at the moment the evidence is very limited.

 Further reading